-By conducting a comprehensive biomechanical examination, your Podiatrist will get a complete picture of what is happening with your feet and what is causing your heel pain.
-From there, they will formulate a tailored treatment plan that takes into consideration your activities, lifestyle and goals.
+By conducting a comprehensive biomechanical examination, your Podiatrist will get a complete picture of what is happening with your feet and what the cause of your plantar fasciitis is.
+From there, they will formulate a tailored treatment plan that takes into consideration your daily activities, lifestyle and goals.

-Initially, the focus of the treatment plan will be to reduce your symptoms and help the fascia heal.
-In the longterm, the goal of your treatment plan will be to prevent this injury from happening again.
+Initially, the focus of the treatment plan will be to reduce your current symptoms, get you out of pain, and help the fascia heal.
+In the long-term, the goal of your treatment plan will be to prevent this injury from happening again.
+Once you've had plantar fasciitis, you are more likely to damage your fascia again, so this must be a primary focus.